Chapter 6 Creating datasets and replicability

 - Import their data set into your

-environment.
-That means to ask them for their original, hand written data sheet and re-digitize it usingGoogle Sheets
+Renvironment.
+That means to ask them for their original, hand written data sheet and re-digitize it usingGoogle SheetsorEtherCalc

 Question 10